matrix-org/matrix-spec/content/proposals.md

 {{% boxes/note %}}
 Proposal authors operating with a Matrix.org Foundation mandate SHOULD use a vendor prefix within the `org.matrix` namespace.
 This namespace is otherwise restricted.
-Authors who don't own a domain MAY use the `com.github` namespace instead.
+Authors who don't own a domain MAY use the `io.github` namespace instead.
 {{% /boxes/note %}}